php-school/learn-you-php/exercises/filtered-ls/problem/problem.md

 For example, if you get 'txt' as the second argument then you will need to filter the list to only files that **end with .txt**.
 Note that the second argument _will not_ come prefixed with a '.'.

-The list of files should be printed to the console, one file per line.
+The list of files should be printed out, one file per line.

 ----------------------------------------------------------------------
 ## HINTS